-The Screening and Early Detection Portfolio at the Canadian Partnership Against Cancer works with partners across the country to increase the number of individuals getting screened appropriately and ensure cancer screening services are of high quality.
+The Screening and Early Detection Portfolio at the Canadian Partnership Against Cancer works with partners across the country to increase the number of individuals getting screened appropriately and promote high quality cancer screening services.

 The Partnership convenes the National Colorectal Cancer Screening Network which has been in place since 2007.
 The Network brings together key stakeholders from across the country to promote active engagement and serves as a national platform for knowledge exchange.
 This helps engage the colorectal cancer screening community, improve the patient experience across the cancer journey, leverage expertise, and make evidence-based recommendations to the cancer control system.
 The Network’s primary aim is to improve participation and enhance quality in colorectal cancer screening in Canada.

 The Monitoring and Evaluation Working Group, a subset of the Network, enables regular reporting and analysis of quality indicators.
 This group leads the development of biennial results reports for measuring quality indicators for colorectal cancer screening programs across Canada.

 Lastly, the Screening and Early Detection Portfolio embarks on quality improvement opportunities which often take the form of expert workshops or special reports.

 Reports and resources